 Biography of Sergio Pérez

-Perez is currently racing in his 11th F1 season and is one of the most experienced drivers on the grid.
+Perez is one of the most experienced drivers on the grid.

 The Mexican made his debut in 2011 with Sauber after finishing runner-up in the previous year's GP2 Series.